-2. EU action - key focus areas: The EU and Member States have reviewed their cooperation portfolios to ensure projects and activities benefit only the population and cannot be used by the regime to repress.
-New projects in response to the crisis are addressing key human rights, democracy and civil society organisation needs continued to be implemented during 2019.
+2. EU action - key focus areas: The EU and Member States have reviewed their cooperation portfolios to ensure projects and activities benefit only the population.
+New projects in response to the crisis are addressing key human rights, democracy and civil society organisation continued to be implemented during 2019.